Housing Office Complex

 Laundry and Vending

-Check available washers and/or dryers with Laundry View before going to the laundry room.
+Check available washers and/or dryers with Wash Alert before going to the laundry room.
+Wash Alert allows you to monitor laundry status in both the Heyward Building Laundry Room and the Ervin Dining Hall Laundry Room.
+Sign on by using the convenient QR code posted in each laundry room to monitor via your phone.
 You may also receive notification when your laundry is complete, and report problems to keep machines up and running.

 Several types of vending machines are located at the Housing and Residence Life Office: in the Laundry area adjacent to Ervin Dining Hall, at Newton Apartment building, and at the Housing Office.
 Vending products include soft drinks, snacks and candy.
 Change and vending machines are located in the Laundry Room, Founders Hall, Leatherman Science Facility, Smith University Center and Heyward Community Center.